wg-osr/walkerga.github.io/class/fi_cyclopskin.md

 <details markdown="1">
 <summary>Design Notes</summary>
 *This was thought as a monster class for the [Cyclopskin](https://saltygoo.github.io/monsters/cyclopskin).
-I know that one eyed vision doesn't work like that in real life and that its actually the depth of closer things that would be hard to percieve, but I wanted to create a fighting style that replicated Ulysses famous battle with the cyclops. — SaltyGoo*
+I know that one eyed vision doesn't work like that in real life and that its actually the depth of closer things that would be hard to perceive, but I wanted to create a fighting style that replicated Ulysses famous battle with the cyclops. — SaltyGoo*
 </details>

 <ins>Starting Equipment</ins><br>
 Club, Boulder, Pteruges Skirt.

 <ins>Starting Skills (+5)</ins><br>
 Throwing, and your choice of Island life, Orc Culture, or Mountain Life.